BingqingCheng/ASAP/examples/singlet-triplet-fission/README.md

 # we try to use the asap tools to visualize the data and to predict properties

 # step 0: select a subset
-../../asap/frame_select.py -fxyz all.xyz -y tda_triplet -n 1000 --algo random
+../../asap/frame_select.py -fxyz all.xyz -y tda_triplet --n 1000 --algo random

 # step 1: generate the kernel matrix
 ../../asap/gen_soap_kmat.py -fxyz ASAP-random-n-1000.xyz --rcut 2.5 --n 4 --l 6 --g 0.4 --periodic False --plot True